Political positions of Hillary Clinton: Financial regulation and Wall Street reform

-On December 7, 2015, in a New York Times op-ed, Clinton outlined her plans for regulating Wall Street.
-Clinton wrote: "As president, I would not only veto any legislation that would weaken financial reform, but I would also fight for tough new rules, stronger enforcement and more accountability that go well beyond Dodd-Frank."
-Clinton also called for an enhanced Volcker rule that would close "loopholes that still allow banks to make speculative gambles with taxpayer-backed deposits."
-Clinton does not support reinstating the Glass-Steagall Act, a law (repealed in 1999) that mandated the separation of commercial and investment banks,Linda Qiu, O'Malley: Hillary Clinton doesn't want to reinstate Glass-Steagall, PolitiFact (October 22, 2015). preferring instead other tools to combat systemic risk, including "a 'risk fee' on the financial institutions with assets over $50 billion, regulations on the 'shadow banking' sector (i.e. hedge funds) and guidelines for prosecuting financial wrongdoing."
+In December 2015, Clinton outlined her plans for regulating Wall Street, writing that she "would not only veto any legislation that would weaken financial reform, but I would also fight for tough new rules, stronger enforcement, and more accountability that go well beyond Dodd-Frank."
+She also called for an enhanced Volcker rule that would close "loopholes that still allow banks to make speculative gambles with taxpayer-backed deposits."
+She did not support reinstating the Glass-Steagall Act, a law (repealed in 1999) that mandated the separation of commercial and investment banks,Linda Qiu, O'Malley: Hillary Clinton doesn't want to reinstate Glass-Steagall, PolitiFact (October 22, 2015). preferring instead other tools to combat systemic risk.
+This included "a 'risk fee' on financial institutions with assets over $50 billion, regulations on the 'shadow banking' sector (i.e. hedge funds), and guidelines for prosecuting financial wrongdoing."

-Clinton has received criticism for her ties with Wall Street.
-Her claim in April 2016 that "I'm the only candidate in the Democratic primary, or actually on either side, who Wall Street financiers and hedge fund managers are actually running ads against," received a "Pants on Fire" rating from PolitiFact.
-The fact checking service found that all the candidates had been the target of attacks by "Wall Street funded groups", and that Trump had received the most Wall Street funded attacks of all the presidential candidates.
-Also the Clinton-affiliated super PAC, Priorities USA Action, received a third of its contributions from the financial industry.
-According to OpenSecrets, Clinton received 53% of campaign contributions from Wall Street in March 2016, up from 32% and 33% in January and February respectively.
+Clinton received criticism for her ties with Wall Street.
+Her claim in April 2016 that she was "the only candidate in the Democratic primary, or actually on either side, who Wall Street financiers and hedge fund managers are actually running ads against," was reported by PolitiFact as a lie.
+They found that all the candidates had been the target of attacks by "Wall Street funded groups", and that Trump had received the most of all the presidential candidates.
+Also, the Clinton-affiliated super PAC, Priorities USA Action, received a third of its contributions from the financial industry.
+Clinton received 53% of campaign contributions from Wall Street in March 2016, up from 32% and 33% in January and February respectively.